ms-jpq/windows-in-docker/README.md

 You really can run any VM / container you want under this.
 But I made it specifically to make headless windows less of a PITA.

+Technically this is more of a "manage Windows in Docker" type of project, you can shutdown `dockerd` and all of your VMs won't be effected.

 ## What It Does

 ### Download VirtIO Windows Drivers